Code-Institute-Submissions/elden-ring-memory-game/README.md

 - __Fourteen clickable cards__

-  - The square game-board is made up of a total of 14 cards that will flip 180° when clicked.
+  - The square game-board is made up of a total of 10 cards that will flip 180° when clicked.
   - The front face of each card is representing a character in the official "_**Elden Ring**_" game.
   - The back face of all cards is the same, depicting the logo of the original game "_**Elden Ring**_".

+Ps: the images are aligned intentionally as follows for the purpose of the screenshot.
 ![FrontFace](assets/images/docs/card_front.png)